kyma-project/istio/docs/user/troubleshooting/03-70-reconciliation-fails-on-istio-install.md

-# Changes to Istio resources Are Not Reverted After Reconciliation
+# Changes to Istio Resources Are Not Reverted After Reconciliation

 ## Symptoms